WOLA (AM)

-WOLA (1380 AM) is a radio station broadcasting a Spanish adult contemporary format.
+WOLA (1380 kHz) is an AM radio station broadcasting a Spanish adult contemporary format.
 Licensed to Barranquitas, Puerto Rico, the station serves the Puerto Rico area.
 The station is currently owned by Centro Media Group, through licensee Radio Procer, Inc.

 History

 The station went on the air as WEAH on February 23, 1976.
 On October 24, 1983, the station changed its call sign to the current WOLA.